openhab/openhab-docs/_addons_bindings/zwave/readme.md

 A battery device will be considered *DEAD* if the controller does not receive a wakeup notification, or some other message, within approximately twice the wakeup period.
 In this event, the thing will be set offline and the device considered *DEAD*.

+A special type of battery device is a *FLiRS* device.
+These devices do not sleep all the time, but wake regularly to check for messages (normally less than 1 second).
+These devices a much more responsive than normal non-listening battery devices and are considered the same as mains powered devices with a slightly longer latency.
+Battery devices requiring regular communications with the controller such as locks and thermostats may implement *FLiRS* technology.

 ### Polling